OsomePteLtd/principles/src/backend.md

    }
    ```

-1. Do not seed common data for multiple tests in `beforeEach`, keep you tests isolated.
-More info [here](https://thoughtbot.com/blog/lets-not).

 1. Use `describe` blocks for each endpoint.

 1. A first test in a `describe` block should be a test for a basic scenario.
 The good name for this test will be `success`.